About Your Visit

 Experience St Paul's Cathedral online

-While the Cathedral is closed and we are not able to experience it in person, we are seeking opportunities to deliver its mission in different ways, through digital media and online content.
+While the Cathedral was closed during the pandemic, we looked for opportunities to deliver our mission in different ways, through digital media and online content.
 Whether you live near to the Cathedral, or on the other side of the world, or whether you are a regular service goer or planning on a first visit one day, we are all one community together.

 Here are a few ways you can engage with St Paul’s online: